mohammadreza-ebrahimi/cmssw/Configuration/Geometry/README.md

 * O5: same as O4 but with changes needed for new support structure
 * O6: same as O5 with changes needed for new defintion of boundaries
 * O7: same as O6 with changes needed for new defintion of calorimeter boundaries
-* O8: same as O7 with changes needed for a newer definition of calorimeter boundaries
 * O9: same as O8 with changes needed to support the additional notch in ETL
+* O8: same as O7 with additional definition of FBCM (BRIL) geometry
 * F2: modifications needed to accommodate detailed cavern, ZDC description is removed.
 * F3: same as F2 but changes due to HFNose
 * F4: same as F2 but with modifications needed to forward shield